Wendell Phillips: Abolitionism

 On October 21, 1835, the Boston Female Anti-Slavery Society announced that British abolitionist George Thompson would be speaking.
 Pro-slavery forces posted nearly 500 notices of a $100 reward for the citizen that would first lay violent hands on him.
-Thompson canceled at the last minute, and Wm.
-Lloyd Garrison, editor and publisher of the abolitionist newspaper The Liberator, was quickly scheduled to speak in his place.
+Thompson canceled at the last minute, and William Lloyd Garrison, editor and publisher of the abolitionist newspaper The Liberator, was quickly scheduled to speak in his place.
 A lynch mob formed, forcing Garrison to escape through the back of the hall and hide in a carpenter's shop.
 The mob soon found him, putting a noose around his neck to drag him away.
 Several strong men, including the mayor, intervened and took him to the most secure place in Boston, the Leverett Street Jail.
 Phillips, watching from nearby Court Street, was a witness to the attempted lynching.

 After being converted to the abolitionist cause by Garrison in 1836, Phillips stopped practicing law in order to dedicate himself to the movement.
 Phillips joined the American Anti-Slavery Society and frequently made speeches at its meetings.
 So highly regarded were Phillips' oratorical abilities that he was known as "abolition's golden trumpet".

+Phillips lectured widely throughout his lifetime and for which he was paid handsomely.
+From his speaking engagements, he earned $10,000 to $15,000 annually; for those programs concerning abolitionist themes, he charged no fee.
+Phillips’s cash donations to needy individuals and families was extensive.
+Of his estimated $150,000 income earned over 45 years, his itemized personal gifts amounted to over $65,000.

 Like many of Phillips' fellow abolitionists who honored the free-produce movement, he condemned the purchase of cane sugar and clothing made of cotton, since both were produced by the labor of slaves.
-He was a member of the Boston Vigilance Committee, an organization that assisted fugitive slaves in avoiding slavecatchers.
+He was a member of the Boston Vigilance Committee, which assisted fugitive slaves in avoiding slavecatchers.

 It was Phillips's contention that racial injustice was the source of all of society's ills.
 Like Garrison, Phillips denounced the Constitution for tolerating slavery.
 He disagreed with abolitionist Lysander Spooner and maintained that slavery was part of the Constitution, and more generally disputed Spooner's notion that any judge could find slavery illegal.
+An abolitionist pamphlet penned by Phillips outlined so compellingly that the US Constitution was a slaveholder’s legal device to perpetuate slavery that it was recommended by a John C. Calhoun supporter for distribution in the South with only minor alterations.

 In 1845, in an essay titled "No Union With Slaveholders", he argued that the country would be better off, and not complicit in their guilt, if it let the slave states secede: